oubiwann/lcmap-system/docs/source/includes/_intro.md

 ## The REST Service

-Since the LCMAP system service proivdes REST resource over HTTP, all of the client libraries are essentially wrappers around HTTP client libraries.
+Since the LCMAP system service provides REST resource over HTTP, all of the client libraries are essentially wrappers around HTTP client libraries.
 To provide the best possible developer experience, these libraries strive to handle configuration, cumbersom tasks, or multiple calls as cleanly as possible with as little direct intervention on the part of the user as makes good, clean sense.

 ## Users and Roles